 At Whitesburg Animal Hospital, we use stem-cell therapy to help promote healing, relieve pain and reduce inflammation in cats and dogs suffering from a variety of veterinary conditions, including osteoarthritis.

 The Process of Stem-Cell Therapy in Pets

 Adipose stem cells are healing cells that can become other cell types, such as cartilage and bone.
 Within adipose (fat) tissue, there are many adult stem cells.
 Using stem cell therapy, we can isolate these cells, wake them up, and inject them into damaged areas.
 Over time, these cells work to replace damaged tissue.

-Prior to the procedure, your pet will be placed under a general anesthetic.
-Once your pet is sedated, we will remove 2-4 tablespoons of fat through a surgical incision.
+Prior to the procedure, your pet will be placed under a general anesthetic, and we will remove 2-4 tablespoons of fat through a surgical incision.
 A trained technician then carefully processes the specimen in our office.
-After the cells have been isolated and activated, they are ready to be injected into the affected areas.
-Stem cells are often injected into the joints of arthritic pets, but can also be injected intravenously or into other tissue.
+After the cells have been isolated and activated, they are ready to be injected into the affected areas, such as the joints of arthritic pets.

-In most cases, you can expect to see improvements beginning at three weeks and up to two months.
-Relief lasts anywhere from 1-3 years after initial treatment.
+Sometimes, it can be really hard to predict the final results of stem-cell therapy.
+In most cases, you can expect to see improvements beginning between 3-8 weeks after therapy.
+If successful, relief lasts anywhere from 1-3 years after initial treatment.
 As a safeguard, we always recommend banking your pet’s cells for future use.

 Our Huntsville veterinarians will determine your cat's or dog's suitability for stem-cell therapy based on the age, breed, general health, previous treatment and response history, severity, and duration of your companion's condition, and sedation risk of your pet.